-Updating a will might seem a troublesome chore, but circumstances can change from the time it was made.
-The changes might produce unintended and unwanted outcomes in the event of death.
-Therefore reviewing a will is important to keep its contents in line with intentions.
+Updating a will might seem a troublesome chore, but life events and surrounding circumstances often change from the time it was made.
+These changes might produce unintended and unwanted outcomes after death.
+For example changes in

 - Marriage – a will is generally revoked (cancelled) when you marry, unless your will contains a clause that the will was made in contemplation of that marriage.

 - Commencing a de facto relationship, personal relationship or domestic relationship with another person, whether or not in the same household.
 In domestic relationships law, (where applicable), a domestic relationship can mean a personal relationship.

 - The ending of a relationship, a marriage, a divorce affects a will and carries legal responsibilities and obligations.